We look back at Spätlese in the 2017 vintage and share our list of not-to-be-missed vintage highlights.

-We provide here the Spätlese highlights from the 2016 vintage (for the number lovers: potentially 94 pts or more at maturity).
+We provide here the Spätlese highlights from the 2017 vintage (for number lovers: potentially 94 pts or more at maturity).

 You are a subscriber and miss these Issue?
 Simply send us a request by email and we will be happy to send you a copy.